MICLab-Unicamp/medpseg/README.md

 ![Polymorphic and Multitask Learning](medpseg/assets/graphic_summary.png "Polymorphic and Multitask Learning")

+## Paper

-The manuscript for this method is under submission, but you can check our arXiv pre-print!
+The manuscript for this method is under submission, but you can check our [arXiv pre-print](https://arxiv.org/abs/2312.02365)!

 ## Citation